ZengZezhu/Eco-Path-Integrals-in-GPUMD/README.md

 # Eco-PIMD patch for GPUMD

 This repository provides a source-code patch for adding **Eco-PIMD internal-mode frequencies** to the GPUMD implementation of path-integral molecular dynamics.

-Eco-PIMD is designed to accelerate PIMD convergence by replacing the primitive Trotter ring-polymer internal-mode frequencies with optimized frequencies.
-The goal is to reproduce quantum harmonic fluctuations with fewer beads, which can reduce the computational cost of PIMD simulations for systems with high-frequency vibrations.
+Eco-PIMD accelerates PIMD convergence by replacing the primitive Trotter ring-polymer internal-mode frequencies with optimized frequencies.
+The goal is to reproduce quantum harmonic fluctuations with fewer beads, thereby reducing the computational cost of PIMD simulations, especially for systems containing high-frequency light-atom vibrations.

 <p align="center">
   <img src="docs/eco_pimd_concept.png" width="800">